Adult Rehab Programs

 Experience clinician-run addiction treatment at Red Oak Recovery® in the pristine Blue Ridge Mountains

-young adult mental health programsAt Red Oak Recovery®, our young adult mental health treatment center in North Carolina treats a very specific age group: individuals ranging from 18 to 30 years old.
+young adult mental health programsAt Red Oak Recovery®, our adult mental health treatment center in North Carolina treats men of all ages.
 Red Oak Recovery® provides living arrangements for clients in clean and comfortable gender-specific housing that is set in an inspirational setting.
 Clients receive a minimum of 25 hours of dually-licensed, masters-level clinician-led individual and group therapy sessions each week.
 Our program is small enough that we can individualize care for each of our clients.
-Our gender-specific young adult mental health programs offer safety within small groups that have relatable needs to one another.
+Our gender-specific adult mental health programs offer safety within small groups that have relatable needs to one another.
 Our two serene campuses (one for men and one for women) provide a place where our clients have the opportunity to step away from the distractions of daily life and allow a space for inward reflection.
 There are many paths we take to develop lasting change in emotional and spiritual growth.
-Here are some of the therapeutic processes we utilize at our young adult mental health treatment center.
+Here are some of the therapeutic processes we utilize at oadult mental health treatment center.
 Therapeutic Processes:

 Loading...